This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Ajuga Boutique B&B

-It’s difficult to get very close to San Blas because, as you know, it’s done a huge hill.
+It’s difficult to get very close to San Blas because, as you know, it’s down a huge hill.

 However, reasonably close by is the fantastic Ajuga Boutique B&B. They have a very good continental breakfast every morning and a rooftop pool.
 You can also hire a vehicle at the accommodation which saves a job!
 Check them out here.